holochain/nomad-server/README.md

-First, SSH into the Nomad server, this should be accessible at `nomad-server-01.holochain.org` and if your SSH key is in DigitalOcean then you should also have access to is.
+First, SSH into the Nomad server, this should be accessible at `nomad-server-01.holochain.org` and if your SSH key is in DigitalOcean then you should also have access to it.

 ```sh
 ssh root@nomad-server-01.holochain.org